Alexandru2401/e-commerce/README.md

 ### Features
 Next features:
-1. Add different types of filters in products page.
-2. Implement payment method with Stripe.
+1. Implement payment method with Stripe.

 ### Send your feedback
 You can leave me feedback on this project: what you like about the project, that I should change.
 It will help me a lot.